 Skip to main content

-What does EVS stand for in Healthcare Cleaning?
+What does EVS stand for in Health Care Cleaning?

-Any healthcare facility, regardless of its size, faces certain risks in the environment – including those related to hazardous materials, medical equipment, fire, and safety.
+Any health care facility, regardless of its size, faces certain risks in the environment – including those related to hazardous materials, medical equipment, fire, and safety.
 EVS Technicians work directly alongside the clinical staff to create a completely aseptic environment for patients as they’re being treated.

 Along with EPA-registered hospital-grade antimicrobial products, EVS staff utilize: